-- 1. Participate in all district activities on an equal basis regardless of their actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex. - 2.
-Present their version of the relevant events to school personnel authorized to impose a disciplinary penalty in connection with the imposition of the penalty. - 3.
+- 1. Participate in all district activities on an equal basis regardless of their actual or perceived race, creed, color, weight, height, religion, national origin, ethnic group, political affiliation, gender, sexual orientation, age, marital status, military status, veterans' status, disability, predisposing genetic characteristics, or the use of a recognized guide dog, hearing dog or service dog. - 2.
+Present their version of the relevant events to school personnel authorized to impose a disciplinary consequence in connection with the imposition of the consequence. - 3.
 Request the presence of a pupil personnel staff member as an advocate when being questioned on a disciplinary issue. - 4.
 Be provided with school rules and, when necessary, receive an explanation of those rules from school personnel. - 5.
 Proceed in a safe, supportive and orderly school atmosphere without the fear of threat to their well-being. - 6.
 Under the Family Educational Rights and Privacy Act (FERPA), parents and students who are over 18 years of age have the right to inspect and review the student's educational records and have the right to request the amendment of the student's education records believed to be inaccurate or misleading.
 They also have the right to consent to disclosure of personally identifiable information in a student's education record, except to the extent that FERPA authorizes disclosure without consent.